Ahmed101Mohammed/study-zoon/README.md

 # study-zoon
-This project for Teacher  and Students platform design.
+This project for Teacher  and Students.